 Joey has attended the St. Thomas Aquinas grade school in Philadelphia’s Point Breeze neighborhood.
 Since school, he had been friends with the future-made man in the Philadelphia crime family Michael Ciancaglini and his brother Joseph Ciancaglini.

-Related: What is Net Worth of ASAP Bari?
+Related: What is the Net Worth of ASAP Bari?

 Joey Merlino Crime Career